Busbie History, Family Crest & Coats of Arms

-Renfrewshire (Gaelic: Siorrachd Rinn Friù), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland.
+The surname Busbie was first found in Renfrewshire (Gaelic: Siorrachd Rinn Friù), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland.
 The name is derived from "the lands of Busby or Busbie in the parish of Carmunnock, Renfrewshire.
-In 1330 the office of notary was conferred on David de Busby of the diocese of Glasgow. " CITATION[CLOSE]

 Busbie Spelling Variations

 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 Busbie has been spelled Busby, Busbe, Busbie and others.

 Early Notables of the Busbie family (pre 1700)